-Green Ridge Raptor Migration
+Green Ridge Raptor Migration - Scheduled for 2022

-Last year was our 15th season and we are looking forward to another productive and educational experience.
 Whether you come up for an hour or stay for the day the views are great.
 Green Ridge has been designated an Important Bird Area by Portland Audubon and many passerines move through as well.
 Contact David Vick at either (541-923-6943 or email@example.com if you would like to volunteer to help staff the site or have other questions.

 Here is the volunteer information with ECAS Fall Raptor Migration:

 WHY: Raptors help us by acting as ecological barometers.
 They are sensitive indicators of changes in the ecosystems, not only within our country but across political borders.
 As do many predators, raptors play a critical role in maintaining ecosystem health.
 The yearly trends in data various hawk watch sites point out rises or declines in species numbers.
 This information is useful to biologists and conservationists.